Automotive industry in Mexico: Volkswagen Sedan

 The first Volkswagen car sold in Mexico was the 1954 Beetle, called Sedan in this country.
-The popularity of the Beetle led VW to build their own factory in the state of Puebla, Mexico.
+The popularity of the Beetle led VW to build their own factory in the state of Puebla.

-In the early 80s, Mexico and Brazil were the only countries producing the Beetle (Sedan in Mexico, Fusca in Brazil), so many foreign enthusiasts used to import the car and keep it as a collectible.
+In the early 80s, Mexico and Brazil were the only countries producing the Beetle (Sedan in Mexico, Fusca in Brazil), so many foreign enthusiasts used to import the car and keep it as a collectible vehicle.

 Brazil stopped producing the Fusca in 1997, and Mexico became the sole producer until 2003.

 Volkswagen broadcast a minute-long farewell TV advertisement with people waving goodbye to the Sedan as it made its way through the avenue.
 On July 30, 2003, the last Beetle came out from the Puebla factory, closing a chapter in automobile history.
 The 3000th last edition Sedan was given to Pope John Paul II and now resides in the Volkswagen museum in Germany.

 Companies with official brands in Mexico

 This is a brief history of the car makers in this country.